Seahawks bring back veteran guard Mike Iupati

-The Seahawks are re-signing veteran guard Mike Iupati, according to a report Tuesday from Tom Pelissero of NFL Media, adding to an already-crowded offensive line room.
-A source confirmed to the Seattle Times the move is expected to happen.
+The Seahawks are re-signing veteran guard Mike Iupati, which was first reported by Tom Pelissero of NFL Media, adding to an already-stacked offensive line room.

+A source confirmed to the Seattle Times that the move, which will give the Seahawks 17 offensive linemen on their current roster, is expected to happen.

 Iupati, 33, has agreed to come back on a one-year deal, though no financial terms were immediately available.

-Iupati started 15 games last season for Seattle at left guard in his first year with the Seahawks but then missed the playoffs with a stinger/neck injury.
+Iupati, who played at Idaho and later had stints with the 49ers and Arizona, started 15 games last season for Seattle at left guard in his first year with the Seahawks but then missed the playoffs with a stinger/neck injury.
+However, that the team is re-signing Iupati indicates there are no urgent concerns about Iupati’s health.

-Seattle has loaded up on offensive lineman and now has 17 either under contract/tendered/agreed to terms.

-And given that Seattle had signed two other interior linemen as free agents — B.J.
-Finney and Chance Warmack — it was unclear if the Seahawks would have interest in Iupati returning.
+Because Seattle already had 16 offensive linemen either signed, agreed to terms or having been tendered, it was unclear if Iupati was still in the team’s plans.

-But Iupati is a favorite of line coach Mike Solari, who also coached Iupati when each was with the 49ers from 2010-14.
+But Iupati is a favorite of line coach Mike Solari, who also coached Iupati when each was with the 49ers from 2010-14, and the team perceived him as playing well last season when he was healthy.
+He started the final 15 regular season games after missing the opener with a foot injury and his 1,015 snaps were the second-most of his career.

+And bringing back Iupati could potentially foreshadow a pending move with center Justin Britt, especially in light of Seattle also having signed B.J.
+Finney as a free agent last month.

+There was much speculation when he signed last month on a two-year deal worth up to $8 million that Finney could be in line to take over for Iupati at left guard.

-And bringing back Iupati could potentially foreshadow a pending move with center Justin Britt.
-Finney has also been viewed as a possible candidate at center — the Seahawks, in fact, list Finney solely as a center on their current roster.
+But Finney has also been viewed as a possible candidate at center — the Seahawks, in fact, list Finney solely as a center on their current roster.

 Britt’s future has been a matter of rampant speculation for a while now as his release would save the Seahawks $8.5 million against the salary cap if done either before or after June 1.
 Britt is also recovering from an ACL injury suffered in a game at Atlanta on Oct.
 27. He would likely have to be released with an injury designation.